Talking With Eli Valley About Art in the Hell Times

 I’ve had the pleasure of being friends with Eli for years, having watched him go from a chronicler of Jewish communal dysfunction as artist-in-residence for The Forward to one of the most insightful, mercilessly accurate satirists of the Trump era and beyond.
 So when it was my turn to take the helm of this newsletter, I leaped at the excuse to give him a call.
 We were able to cover all sorts of great stuff, like Japanese manga, Brendan Fraser’s The Mummy (1999) and the sincere challenges of creating art in the Biden era.
 Check out Eli’s Patreon and Twitter account for more.

 Eli: Prior to the Trump years, I was doing very Jewish communal, Israel-oriented comics and I actually was hoping to move beyond political work and do more, you know, fictional or memoir-ish type of graphic comic art.
 And then Trump just upended everything.
 I guess one could argue that he was such a cartoon villain that it’s actually not difficult to be outraged and to make outrage art.
 But on the other hand, like when you look at a lot of the outrage, especially — and not to be generationally cruel — but the boomer type of shit, I’m sure you’ve seen it.
 Well, I mean, the obvious stuff is like, you know, homophobic stuff with Putin.
 You know, that stuff is really, really crappy.
 But it actually disturbs me because boomers seem to love that stuff.
 It’s just very disappointing about what people like.
-So so people are outraged.
-And so you can make awful art out of outrage, it turns out.
+So people are outraged.
+And you can make awful art out of outrage, it turns out.
+I don’t know what to say about my own art — hopefully it’s not like that.
+But basically, the criticism that I can see is that because Trump is a cartoon villain, drawing against this cartoon villain is just more self-evident, whereas drawing in a more sort of nuanced and insidious kind of political environment is more challenging, and that might be the case.